The moment you knew

 first sign of danger

 So, she is upset and, more importantly, exhausted.
 The narcissist sucks you dry and makes you feel incompetent.
 It is exhausting.
-You don’t sleep well, and your psychosomatic illnesses keep you from 8 hours of sleep a night.
+You don’t sleep well, and psychosomatic illnesses are common.
+I had significant IBS such that GI suggested a CT to r/o IBD after a normal colonoscopy.

 “I don’t feel like I can be myself or even relax around him.
 And yet I’m reliant on him financially to take care of the kids.”
-It amazes me; truer words have never been spoken by someone being gaslit.
-Can you feel that her intuition knows what is going on, but her mind hasn’t figured it out yet?
+It amazes me; someone being gaslit has never spoken truer words.
+Can you feel that her intuition knows what is happening, but her mind hasn’t figured it out yet?
 Your intuition knows well in advance of the moment you know.

-And yet I’m reliant on him financially and in other ways.
-This is the way they lock you in.
+And yet, I’m reliant on him financially and in other ways.
+This is how they lock you in.
 They have you thinking that you cannot live without them, that you cannot leave.
-You must be somehow reliant on them because they cannot live without your supply.
-These manipulation tactics are common, as well.
+You must be somehow reliant on them because they cannot live without your supply—manipulation in action.

 The Next Rusty Knife in the Back

 They like to bring up stuff you fought about and resolved in the past.
-They do it time after time, and it feels like a rusty knife in the back.
-But, come on, man, we already talked about this four times already, and I’ve admitted that it is my fault, and you were right even though that’s not true.
+They do it repeatedly, and it feels like a rusty knife in the back.
+But come on, man.
+We already talked about this four times, and I’ve admitted that it is my fault.
+You were right, even though that’s not true.

 The narcissist makes you believe that you are at fault, especially when they beat you down with issues you believed to be resolved.